bemurphy/scrivener_errors/README.md

 Description
 -----------

-Scrivener errors are returned has a hash with a format like:
+Scrivener errors are returned as a hash with a format like:

 ```ruby
 {:email => [:not_email], :password => [:not_present]}